-VGSA students DO NOT have access to other recreational facilities including War Memorial Gym, McComas Gym, or Rec Sports Field House.
-This is a Virginia Tech policy, not a Governor's School policy.
-Additionally, no students participating in VGSA will be permitted to meet with, alone or otherwise, student athletes, coaching staff, mentors, or others connected with Virginia Tech athletics or Virginia Tech sponsored athletic camps.
-No exceptions will be granted.
+VGSA students DO NOT have access to other recreational facilities, including War Memorial Gym, McComas Gym, or Rec Sports Field House.
+This is a Virginia Tech policy, not a Virginia Governor's School for Agriculture policy.
+Additionally, no students participating in VGSA will be permitted to meet with, alone or otherwise, student-athletes, coaching staff, mentors, or others connected with Virginia Tech athletics or Virginia Tech sponsored athletic camps.
+No exceptions will be granted to any student under any circumstances to use a Virginia Tech athletic facility.